-- Nose and throat irritation.
+- Nose or throat irritation.

-- Runny nose.
+- Runny or stuffy nose.

-- To gain the most benefit, do not miss giving your child doses.
+- To gain the most benefit, do not miss doses.

-- If your child is using more than 1 puffer (inhaler), ask the doctor which puffer to use first.
+- If you are using more than 1 inhaled drug, ask the doctor which drug to use first.

-- Do not use a spacer with the puffer (inhaler).
+- Do not use a spacer with the inhaler.

-- Use new puffer (inhaler) with each refill.
+- Use new inhaler with each refill.

 Capsules for breathing in:

-- Prepare before first use.
+- Prepare the inhaler before first use.
 Spray towards the ground until mist is seen.
-Once the mist is seen, repeat 3 more times.
+Once the mist is seen, spray 3 more times.
 If it has been more than 3 days since it has been used, spray once at the ground.
 If not used in more than 21 days, you will need to prepare the inhaler again.
 Spray until mist is seen then spray 3 more times.

 - Follow how to clean carefully.

-- After all sprays have been used, the puffer (inhaler) will lock.
+- After all sprays have been used, the inhaler will lock.

-- Give a missed dose as soon as you think about it.
+- Take a missed dose as soon as you think about it.

-- If it is close to the time for your child’s next dose, skip the missed dose and go back to your child’s normal time.
+- If you do not think about the missed dose until the next day, skip the missed dose and go back to your normal time.

 - Store at room temperature.